WoTTsecurity/agent/docs/examples/google-core-iot/README.md

 ## Enrolling devices

-The first thing we need to do is to download our the certificate of the device.
+The first thing we need to do is to download the certificate of the device.
 To do that we issue an API call to WoTT's API:

 ```